toughIQ/docker-owncloud-client/README.md

 ### RUN_UID
 This is needed to ensure, that the data written to the mounted directory, is written as your user and not as root.
 There will be a user with this exact UID created within the container and `owncloudcmd` is executed as that user.
 Defaults to `UID 1000` which is the common UID for desktop linux users.
 You can find your current UID by `id -u` on the commandline.
+Currently the usage of `ID 0` for root is not supported, since it would collide with the usercreation within the container.
+Will be changed later on.